jina-ai/clip-as-service/README.md

 bert-serving-terminate -port 5555
 ```

-This will terminate the server running on port 5555.
+This will terminate the server running on localhost at port 5555.
+You may also use it to terminate a remote server, see `bert-serving-terminate --help` for details.

 <h2 align="center">:speech_balloon: FAQ</h2>